UVADS/ds6015/README.md

 **Publication**
 - Not a requirement but encouraged!
 Check with your sponsor first.
 - Peer-reviewed journals may be preferable
 - A non-peer reviewed option is [arxiv](https://arxiv.org/).
-Students should be able to do this themselves.
+Students can create an account and submit the paper.

     **Authors**
    - Sponsors should be listed as authors if they wish to be included.